 Another growing pain is the learning curve of getting the recipes right.
 If you've had fresh juice before, you know it's not quite the same as the watery, sugar-added stuff available at the grocery store.
 Fresh juice is good... but with such robust flavors, it's helpful to blend and mix ingredients in the right proportions, especially with full flavors like kale or cilantro.
 This is easily accomplished by just referencing a good juicing website or book.
 I like this one.

 When starting, don't get all hung up on not being sure about if you'll like it or not.
 Just pick out a few of the recipes that initially grab you.
 Include a few that contain ingredients you haven't tried before.
 Juicing is a great way to add new produce to your diet.

-Juicing requires some effort, but as they say -- the juice is worth the squeeze.
-Fresh fruit and vegetable juice supplies an easily digestible, highly bioavailable source of nutrients.
-Organic and all-natural -- meaning those not from concentrate or without added sugar -- juices provide a means to getting the necessary daily requirements of fruits and vegetables.
+Juicing requires some effort, but as they say – the juice is worth the squeeze.
+Fresh fruit and vegetable juice supply an easily digestible, highly bioavailable source of nutrients.
+Organic and all-natural – meaning those not from concentrate or without added sugar – juices provide a means to getting the necessary daily requirements of fruits and vegetables.
 Why do you want fruits and vegetables?
-Simple, they contain a healthy spectrum of bioactive compounds such as vitamins, minerals, and phytochemicals (flavonoids, phenolics and carotenoids).
+Simple, they contain a healthy spectrum of bioactive compounds such as vitamins, minerals, and phytochemicals (flavonoids, phenolics, and carotenoids).
 For filling the holes in your nutrient profile, juicing is gold.

 What are the Best Foods for Juicing?